What Is Killing Oak Trees in Michigan?

 Oak wilt, or ceratocystis fagacearum or Bretziella fagacearum, is a fungal disease and is fatal to Michigan’s oak trees.
 While the disease’s effects can be problematic in Michigan’s white oak trees, oak wilt is fatal to red oaks.

 Experts believe the fungus originated somewhere in Latin America in the early 1900s and then came to the U.S. and spread rapidly.
 Cases were first reported and began killing oak trees in Michigan in the 1970s.
-The disease infects trees either through the root system or when it is carried to the tree via beetle.
+The disease infects trees either through the root system or beetles carry it to the tree.

 What Happens When a Tree Has Oak Wilt?